Skip to main content

 Passage Both levers always free, no lock Corridors, closets, non-secured rooms F75 / F01

-Privacy Inside pushbutton/thumbturn locks outside; emergency tool unlocks Restrooms, exam rooms, dressing rooms F76 / F19, F22
+Privacy Inside pushbutton or thumbturn locks the outside; emergency tool unlocks Restrooms, exam rooms, dressing rooms F76 / F19, F22

-Office / Entry Outside lever locked/unlocked by key or inside pushbutton; inside always free Private offices, conference rooms F82, F109 / F04, F05
+Office / Entry Outside lever locked or unlocked by key or inside pushbutton; inside always free Private offices, conference rooms F82, F109 / F04, F05

-Classroom Outside lever locked/unlocked by key only; inside always free Classrooms, labs F84 / F05
+Classroom Outside lever locked or unlocked by key only; inside always free Classrooms, labs F84 / F05

-Classroom Security (Intruder) Key locks/unlocks the outside from the inside without opening the door K-12, lockdown-required rooms (mfr-specific; see below)
+Classroom Security (Intruder) Key locks or unlocks the outside from the inside without opening the door K-12, lockdown-required rooms Manufacturer-specific

-Storeroom Outside lever always rigid, key retracts latch; inside always free; no inside locking Storerooms, mechanical/electrical, IT closets F86 / F07, F09
+Storeroom Outside lever always rigid and locked; key retracts the latch; inside always free Storerooms, mechanical/electrical, IT closets F86 / F07, F09

-Entrance / Apartment Key outside, turn/button inside, deadlocking latch Apartment entry, suite entry F81, F88 / F13, F14
+Entrance / Apartment Key outside, turn or button inside, deadlocking latch Apartment entry, suite entry F81, F88 / F13, F14

-Communicating Both sides keyed or one side keyed, no deadbolt Adjoining rooms, suites — / F20, F21
+Communicating Both sides keyed or one side keyed, no deadbolt Adjoining rooms, suites F20, F21 (mortise)

-Dormitory / Exit Inside thumbturn projects deadbolt, outside key retracts Dorms, hotel-style — / F12, F13
+Dormitory / Exit Inside thumbturn projects deadbolt, outside key retracts Dorms, hotel-style F12, F13 (mortise)

-Institutional Both levers locked, key both sides Detention-adjacent, high-control — / F30, F32
+Institutional Both levers locked, key both sides Detention-adjacent, high-control F30, F32 (mortise)

 The single most common error is ordering Office when the spec needs Storeroom.
-Office function lets a user leave the outside unlocked by pressing a button; Storeroom never unlocks from a button, so the door is always secure and only a key gets in.
-Secured rooms (IT, mechanical, supply) are almost always Storeroom — a unit like the Schlage L9480 storeroom mortise lock with deadbolt is a typical spec for those doors.
+Office function lets a user leave the outside unlocked by pressing a button, while Storeroom never unlocks from a button, so the door stays secure and only a key gets in.
+Secured rooms such as IT, mechanical, and supply are almost always Storeroom.
+A unit like the Schlage L9480 storeroom mortise lock with deadbolt is a typical spec for those doors.
+For the mortise-versus-cylindrical decision that sits above the function choice, read mortise vs cylindrical locks, and for the deeper mortise function set, see the mortise locks guide.

 Standard Classroom function locks and unlocks the outside lever with a key inserted from the corridor.
-The flaw: during a lockdown, a teacher would have to step into the hallway to lock the door.
-Classroom Security (also called Intruder or Classroom Holdback) adds a second cylinder or an inside key/thumbturn so the outside can be locked from inside the room without opening the door.
-Most modern K-12 specs require Classroom Security.
-Confirm the function name on the spec; the catalog numbers differ by brand even though both are loosely called "classroom."
+The flaw is obvious in an emergency: during a lockdown a teacher would have to step into the hallway to lock the door.
+Classroom Security (also called Intruder or Classroom Holdback) adds a second cylinder or an inside key or thumbturn so the outside can be locked from inside the room without opening the door.
+Most modern K-12 specs now require Classroom Security, so confirm the function name on the spec, because the catalog numbers differ by brand even though both are loosely called classroom.

 How brand catalog numbers map to functions

 The ANSI F-number is the Rosetta Stone.
-Every major brand publishes its functions against the ANSI list, so you can substitute across brands by matching F-numbers.
+Every major brand publishes its functions against the ANSI list, so you can substitute across brands by matching F-numbers rather than marketing names.

 Function Schlage (cyl) Sargent (mortise) Corbin Russwin (mortise) Yale